SSH Port Forwarding Explained: Local, Remote, Dynamic, and an Easier Alternative

 How SSH Port Forwarding Works

-Think of SSH Port Forwarding like a secure “pipe” you create using SSH:
+Think of SSH Port Forwarding as a secure pipe created using an SSH session:

-- You open an SSH connection to a remote server you can reach.
+You open an SSH connection to a server you can reach from your network.

 Types of SSH Port Forwarding